SteveDoyle2/pyNastran/pyNastran/bdf/dev_vectorized/readme.txt

                     Favorite:   Option A/C
                     Compromise: Option E

+             o use case #4:  user wants to write elements 1:10, but 5 doesn't exist o Favorite:   Option A
+                 o Compromise: Option C
+                 o Eliminated: Option B

+                 o Why #1: intentionally (e.g. element 1:#)
+                    solution A: NaN value
+                      + print a flag such as "CQUAD4 5 doesnt exist" (good enough) solution B: drop the element -> No entry
+                      + they got what they wanted (ideal) solution C: crash on failure
+                      - they have to fix it (annoying)
+                    Favorite:   Option B
+                    Compromise: Option A
+                    Dislike:    Option C

+                 o Why #2: they have a bug
+                    solution A: NaN value
+                      + they can see the warning (good enough) solution B: drop the element -> No entry
+                      - errors pass silently (bad!)
+                    solution C/E: crash on failure / validate input
+                      + the error is caught with an error message (ideal)
+                    Favorite:   Option C
+                    Compromise: Option A
+                    Eliminated: Option B

      o model.get_elements will complain if exact list of elements are not found? o could remove this method if we figure A/B/C/D/E out properly